-There are altogether 21 hostels on the campus, of which 12 are for men and 9 are for women.
+There are altogether 21 hostels on the campus, of which 13 are for men and 8 are for women.
 Foreign students, unless they opt not to, are accommodated at the Tagore International House.

-In view of increased intake and paucity of Hostel accommodation, the University cannot guarantee Hostel accommodation to all the students admitted into various programmes / courses.
-No student admitted to the University can claim the Hostel seat as a matter of right.
-The hostel will be allotted to the students based on the distance from their present place of residence with sufficient proof.
+In view of increased intake and paucity of Hostel accommodation, the University will try to accommodate all students admitted into various programmes / courses needing hostel.
+However, hostel will be allotted to students based on the distance from their present place of residence with sufficient proof.

-No hostel accommodation will be provided to the students admitted from the places within the limits of 35 kilometers of distanace.
+No hostel accommodation will be provided to the students admitted from the places within the limits of 45 kilometers of distance.